kjell/mcn-2020-git-haiku/index.md

-Oh, tranquility!
+Chirping of the quails
-scatters in the night; Now see
+visit the ancestral grave
-and gazes at the moon.
+This autumn evening.